Subscribe to updates

 Pensions Dashboard

-An update was provided on the government's Pensions Dashboard initiative.
-Lancashire County Pension Fund and Prudential connected to the Dashboard in December 2025.
-Controlled testing is ongoing, with LPPA reaching out to member panel participants for support.
-Daily reporting to the Money and Pensions Service will be required from November 2026.
-LPPA is undertaking data cleansing and a tracing exercise to ensure member data is accurate and up-to-date.
+An update was provided on the government's Pension Dashboard initiative.
+Lancashire County Pension Fund connected to the dashboard in December 2025, and controlled testing is ongoing.
+LPPA is reaching out to members of their panel to participate in further testing.
+Daily reporting to the Money Helper Service will be required from November 2026.
+LPPA is undertaking a tracing exercise to verify addresses for deferred members over age 52, and this work will take place during Q1 and Q2 of 2026/27.
+Over 93% of members are currently considered dashboard ready

 LCPF Risk Register